-White House writers get speech invite
+White House writers get speech invitation

 Washington – — Who says it doesn’t pay to send a letter to the president of the United States?